Jisll/Sadcoy/README.md

 # Sadcoy-Optimizer
-Sadcoy is designed to improve performance and latency in games to enhance your gaming experience.

 <p align="center">
 		<img src="https://cdn.discordapp.com/attachments/927291995947413515/992529939897274498/Screenshot_1.png">
 	</a>
 </p>

 ### ℹ️ Summary: ###

+Sadcoy is designed to improve performance and latency in games and enhance your gaming experience.
+This software is still under development, many features will be added, if you have any ideas feel free to write us!
+Support and more will be appreciated, any help will help us to develop this app further.

 * Speed up your system and network performance
 * Disable unnecessary Windows Functions